davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Avoid reading the entire request body or response body into memory

-## The HttpContext is NOT thread safe
+## Do not access the HttpContext from multiple threads in parallel.
+It is not thread safe.

 ## Do not use the HttpContext after the request is complete